ravigoat010/SikkaAIProject/README.md

 - `POST /api/oauth/token` - Exchange auth code for tokens
 - `POST /api/oauth/refresh` - Refresh expired tokens

+## OAuth Process
+- The user clicks “Connect” in the frontend, which redirects them to Clover’s authorization URL; after logging in and approving, Clover sends back an authorization code to your `/oauth/callback` endpoint.
+- In `/oauth/callback`, you capture the `code` (and `merchant_id`) and immediately redirect back to your frontend with those query parameters.
+- The frontend then POSTs that `code` and `merchant_id` to your `/api/oauth/token` endpoint, where the server exchanges the code (along with your `APP_ID` and `APP_SECRET`) for an access token and a refresh token.
+- Once you have a valid access token, you include it in the `Authorization: Bearer <token>` header on subsequent API calls (e.g., fetching merchant info or creating orders); when it expires, you send the refresh token to `/api/oauth/refresh` to obtain a new access token.

 ### Order Management
 - `POST /api/orders` - Create atomic order with line items
   ```json